helloimseth/railslite/README.md

 # railslite
-A simple implementation of Rails in Ruby using the WEBRick module
+A implementation of Rails written in Ruby using the WEBRick module completed during the App Academy Curriculum.